ShawxingKwok/ITWorks/content/docs/multiplatform/mvb/android/_index.md

 ---

 # Abstract
 `MVB` is a new architecture standing for `Model-View-Bridge`.
-It has only an Android version at present, but the pattern is applicable to every platform that supports Kotlin.
+It has only an Android implementation at present, but the pattern is applicable to every platform that supports Kotlin.
 The UI part uses the traditional `View` without `DataBinding`, and the Kt part abandons `ViewModel` and `outState`, resulting in much less code, looser coupling and clearer logic.